 Are things likely to change?

-In the meantime, sponsors should take reasonable and pragmatic decisions concerning issues that are directly related to the pandemic and we would recommend that the reason for decisions are noted.
+Where there is no clear guidance and sponsors are unable to obtain a clear answer from the Home Office in time, they should take reasonable and pragmatic decisions concerning issues that are directly related to the pandemic and we would recommend that the reason for decisions are noted.
 Evidence supporting decisions should be obtained and kept.

 We will be updating our website as and when any further guidance is issued by the government which may be relevant for Tier 4 sponsors.